Membership is now open to PA Residents through PACC.JOIN NOW

 • Information on your credit report that is inaccurate; addresses or account information

-• If you do notice suspicious activity, report it to the credit bureau immediately.
+• If you do notice suspicious activity, report it to the credit reporting company immediately.

 • Protect Your Card at the ATM

 Check out your surroundings as you approach the ATM; make sure that nothing looks suspicious.
 Look at the machine to make sure that it appears to be well maintained and up to date.
 Also, be aware of anyone that could be approaching you to obtain your card information, such as someone reading over your shoulder.
+Shield the PIN pad while you are entering your PIN.
 Touch the card reader before you insert your debit card, if it feels lose or as though it has been tampered, do not insert your card.
 If the card reader appears to be in-tact, complete your transaction, remove your card and be sure to retrieve your receipt.
 Never leave the receipt behind at the ATM; receipts should always be shredded as they may contain confidential card information.

 • Lost and Stolen Cards – React Immediately